Technical interviews: show off your civils degree

 Will I be asked technical questions in an engineering internship interview?

 This will vary according to employers; if you are, the questions will be related only to what you have studied.
 However if you are given the opportunity to talk through technical problems, do try.
-Joshua from CH2M attended an internship interview with the company during his first year: ‘My interviewers also told me that they weren’t going to give me a technical exercise that they’d give to graduates because I wouldn’t have been taught the theory yet, but I said I’d like to try.
+Joshua attended an internship interview with his employer during his first year: at university ‘My interviewers also told me that they weren’t going to give me a technical exercise that they’d give to graduates because I wouldn’t have been taught the theory yet, but I said I’d like to try.
 I was told afterwards that they liked the fact that I was willing to give it a go.’
 He also added that his interviewers helped him to work through unfamiliar topics, so it was a good learning experience.